StackThreads/MP: version 0.77 User's Guide

 example, you may want to write a tiny procedure for comparing two items

-function or write a tiny callback procedure
+and pass it to qsort function or write a tiny callback procedure

 that just displays a menu.
 Such procedures have nothing to do with